hasura/learn-graphql/tutorials/frontend/remix-firebase/tutorial-site/content/codegen.md

 Using [Graphql Code Generator](https://www.graphql-code-generator.com/) and the library [graphql-request](https://github.com/prisma-labs/graphql-request) we setup type safe and easy Graphql calls in Remix.

-In the project root create the file `codegen.yaml`
+In the project root, create the file `codegen.yaml`

 ```yaml
 schema: